Ny Carlsberg Vej: Vester Fælledvej to Pile Allé

 The Carl Jacobsen House was completed in 1892 to designs by Hack Kampmann.
-The adjacent Carlsberg Museum (No, 105) was built for his private art collection which was later moved to the Ny Carlsberg Glyptotek.
+The adjacent Carlsberg Museum (No. 105) was built for his private art collection which was later moved to the Ny Carlsberg Glyptotek.
 The small round guardhouse at the corner with Valby Langgade, which guarded the entrance both to Jacobsen's villa and the brewery, is from 1905 and was also designed by Hack Kampmann.
 It is known as the Yeast Tower since it was possible for private customers to buy surplus fresh yeast from the guard.

 The Grey House on the other side of the street is a former villa constructed by Laurits Albert Winstrup in 1875.
-Ut was acquired by Carl Jacobsen in 1882 and used as the administration building of his new brewery.
+It was acquired by Carl Jacobsen in 1882 and used as the administration building of his new brewery.
 In 1901 it was expanded with a new north wing to designs by Hack Kampmann.

 The Ny Carlsberg Complex was built in stages in the ornate Historicist style with the assistance of changing architects.
 Hotel Ottilia, located on the south side of the street, occupies a former maltery.
 Ny Carlsberg Brewhouse is from 1891 and was designed by Wilhelm Klein.
 The two buildings are at their eastern end connected across the street by the Dipylon Building, built in 1892 to a richly decorated design by Vilhelm Dahlerup.
 The nine years younger Elephant Tower, which spans the street at the western end of the complex, is carried by four life-size granite elephants.

 Humleby (lit.
 "Hops Town") is an enclave of terraced houses built between 1885 and 1891 by the Worker's Building Society to provide healthy housing for the workers at Burmeister & Wain.

 The European School Copenhagen (No. 99), which was inaugurated in November 2018, is an Accredited European School.
 The building was designed by Vilhelm Lauritzen Arkitekter in collaboration with Nord Arkitekter.

 Public art

 The ground floor of Hotel Ottilia features a number of busts embedded in the facade.
-They commemorate Louis Pasteur (1884, Paul Dubois), Gabriel Sedlmayr (1900, Alexis Møller) and Emil Christian Hansen (Nicolai Outzen Schmidt), The corner tower of the building is by a copy of the Ancient Greek statue Praying Boy (original in Altes Museum).
+They commemorate Louis Pasteur (1884, Paul Dubois), Gabriel Sedlmayr (1900, Alexis Møller) and Emil Christian Hansen (Nicolai Outzen Schmidt).
+The corner tower of the building is topped by a copy of the Ancient Greek statue Praying Boy (original in Altes Museum).

 The two Bell-Strikers which top the Dipylon Building were created by Stefan Sinding.
 The four granite elephants of the Elephant Tower were created by the sculptor Hans Peder Pedersen-Dan.
 One of the arches of the loggia above the elephant features a double bust of Ottilia and Carl Jacobsen by Ludvig Brandstrup.

 The Ny Carlsberg Brewhouse is topped by a Thor sculpture by Carl Bonnesen.